-- 5.2 The Faculty Office and Schools will: - a) assist students to understand disciplinary-specific good practice in their academic work, and possible consequences that may occur for breaching Academic Integrity; - b) provide clear information on assessment requirements in each Unit Outline; - c) ensure that clear advice is provided to students regarding: - the style guide and referencing/citation system required in the discipline and/or for different assessment tasks; - ii. what constitutes legitimate cooperation and collaboration, where it is encouraged and where it is prohibited; - iii. group work, especially assessment and the division of tasks among group members to ensure fair assessment; - d) ensure that students confirm the originality and integrity of their assessment at submission; - e) ensure that staff are vigilant in the detection of Academic Misconduct; - take a fair and consistent approach to the investigation of possible cases of Academic Misconduct and actions to address substantiated allegations of Academic Misconduct; and - g) maintain secure and confidential records relating to the management and outcomes of allegations of Academic Misconduct.
+- 5.2 The Faculty Office and Schools will: - a) assist students to understand disciplinary-specific good practice in their academic work, and possible consequences that may occur for breaching academic integrity; - b) provide clear information on assessment requirements in each Unit Outline; - c) ensure that clear advice is provided to students regarding: - i. the style guide and referencing/citation system required in the discipline and/or for different assessment tasks; - ii. what constitutes legitimate cooperation and collaboration, where it is encouraged and where it is prohibited; - iii. group work, especially assessment and the division of tasks among group members to ensure fair assessment; - d) ensure that students confirm the originality and integrity of their assessment at submission; - e) ensure that staff are vigilant in the detection of academic misconduct; - f) take a fair and consistent approach to the investigation of possible cases of academic misconduct and actions to address substantiated allegations of academic misconduct; and - g) maintain secure and confidential records relating to the management of allegations of academic misconduct.